code-differently/25q1-team4/README.md

 ## How We Would Improve This Solution

-## With more time or in a future version, we would aim to:
+## -With more time or in a future version, we would aim to:

-## Build a user interface (CLI, web, or mobile) to make the tool more accessible.
+## -Build a user interface (CLI, web, or mobile) to make the tool more accessible.

-## Implement data export features to share or archive collections.
+## -Implement data export features to share or archive collections.

-## Expand functionality with sorting options.
+## -Expand functionality with sorting options.